New Zealand British Rail Mark 2 carriage: Auckland suburban

-SA (Suburban Auckland) Auckland Transport carriages were operated by Transdev Auckland in sets of three to five cars, with an SD car (see below) and a DC (four- and five-car total) or DFT/DFB (six-car total) diesel-electric locomotive in push-pull configuration.
-They have electronic double doors and have two types of bogie: re-used from 56-foot carriages, and new with air-cushion secondary suspension, nicknamed S-Ride bogies.
+SA (Suburban Auckland) Auckland Transport carriages were operated by Transdev Auckland in sets of three to five cars, with an SD car (see below) and a DC (four- and five-car total) or DFT/DFB class (six-car total) diesel-electric locomotive in push-pull configuration.

+They had electronic double doors and have two types of bogie: some re-used from 56-foot carriages and new bogies with air-cushion secondary suspension, nicknamed S-Ride bogies.
 They were in the MAXX livery of blue and grey.
-Diesel-hauled services were phased out starting in 2014 and entirely September 2015 replaced by AM class EMUs, then placed into storage in Taumarunui and sold into other uses.

 The original push-pull train concept was initiated by Tranz Rail, and construction of the push-pull sets began in 2003 at Dunedin's the Hillside Workshops.
-The carriages were classified as SA and SD driving trailers.
 104 carriages were converted.
-They were operated by Veolia Transport Auckland for Auckland Transport, branded with MAXX and powered by DC class locomotives classified DC or DCP and driven by Toll Rail and later KiwiRail locomotive engineers.

-Auckland's SA set operations ceased in September 2015 after the electrification of the Auckland network.
-The 104 surplus SA/SD carriages were relocated to Taumarunui where unsuccessful attempts to sell them overseas fell through.

 The 24 SD (Suburban Driving) Auckland Transport carriages have a driving cab to allow push-pull SA/SD trains, similar to British Rail Mark 2 Driving Brake Standard Open (DBSO) carriages, and diesel generators to power the carriages.

 Besides the two different bogie types (x28020 and S-Ride), the SD fleet does not vary by much.
-However, SD 5624 and SD 5762, both being x28020 type vehicles, are fitted with park brake controls as their sets contain S-Ride type cars fitted with park brakes.
+SD5624 and SD5762, both being x28020 type vehicles, are fitted with park brake controls as their sets contain S-Ride type cars fitted with park brakes.
 Both of those SDs retain a conventional ratchet type handbrake.
 SD 5794 was fitted for several years with European Train Control System (ETCS) equipment, to test the system prior to full-scale introduction on board the AM class EMU.
 As at August 2014, this ETCS equipment has been removed, and the cab instruments reverted to the standard layout, and ETP installed.
 All SDs are now fitted with Electronic Train Protection (ETP) equipment.

-Retired from AT service September 2015, placed into storage, then sold for other uses.
+Diesel-hauled services were phased out starting in 2014 and entirely September 2015 replaced by AM class EMUs, then placed into storage in Taumarunui and sold into other uses.
+The 104 surplus SA/SD carriages were relocated to Taumarunui where unsuccessful attempts to sell them overseas fell through.

 As of 7 June 2024, the disposition of on-sold SA/SDs from Auckland Transport are: